TonydLazuto/delta-gis/README.md

 ## 📈 Future Goals

-🚫 Exclude identical electric station data from comparisons (to avoid unnecessary checks).
+🚫 Exclude identical electrical transformer data from comparisons (to avoid unnecessary checks).
-🏗️ Detect and track resolved inconsistencies between electric stations, with progress indicators.
+🏗️ Detect and track resolved inconsistencies between electrical transformers, with progress indicators.
 📊 Display weekly statistics using charts and diagrams.
 🔗 Extend comparison to include not only cables but also topological continuity.